blukatdevelopment/FPS_Framework/Planning/README.md

 with.

 **DONE Damage class**
 Information about a specific attack will be contained within a Damage object, which will initially contain a single health variable.

+**SFX factory**
+Sound effects should be accessible via a static factory method using an Sfxs enum.

+**Music Factory**
+Each song should be accessible via a static factory method using a Songs enum.

 ## Gameplay Programming